mdsiamsheikh/add-book1/README.md

 # Add-book
-Building a sleek add-book web app using Vue.js and Nuxt.js, with a secure MongoDB API.
-Your skillful application of CSS3 grid, transform, and BEM convention ensures an optimal and visually appealing UI design, delivering  responsive experience across various screens.
+Developing a stylish address book web application with Vue.js and Nuxt.js, supported by a secure MongoDB API.
+Employing advanced CSS3 techniques such as grid, transform, and BEM convention for an optimal and visually appealing user interface, ensuring responsiveness on diverse screen sizes.
 Live version of this site: https://addbook1.netlify.app

 # Demo